-Deal with Conflict Effectively: Tools for your Toolbox.
+Deal with conflict effectively and get tools for your toolbox.
 CDSC will customize an interactive, skill-based workshop and bring it directly to you.
-For organizations and groups, skill-development for: Agencies, professional associations, schools, colleges, youth groups
+For organizations and groups, skill-development for:

 The time frame is flexible with several options: